ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 The ISO 9000 Certification Process

-The certification process generally includes:
+The certification pathway typically includes:

 Step 1: Gap Assessment